Using QDS Package Management¶

 To create an environment, perform these steps:

-- Add a name to the environment.
+- Name the environment.

-- Add a description about the environment.
+- Provide a description for the environment.

 - Currently, only R Version 3.3 is supported on Qubole.